ddev/ddev/docs/users/cli-usage.md

 ### Importing static file assets

 To import static file assets for a project, such as uploaded images and documents, use the command `ddev import-files`.
-This command will prompt you to specify the location of your asset import.
-Next it will import the assets into the default public upload directory of the platform for the project.
-For Drupal projects, this is the "sites/default/files" directory.
-For WordPress projects, this is the "wp-content/uploads" directory.
+This command will prompt you to specify the location of your import asset, then import the assets into the project's upload directory.
+To define a custom upload directory, set the `upload_dir` key in your project's `config.yaml`.
+If no custom upload directory is defined, the a default will be used:

+- For Drupal projects, this is the `sites/default/files` directory
+- For WordPress projects, this is the `wp-content/uploads` directory
+- For TYPO3 projects, this is the `fileadmin` directory
+- For Backdrop projects, this is the `files` directory

 ```
 ➜  ddev import-files